 Greg, thank you for teaching me how to think differently.
 You inspired me to follow my dreams and make a difference in the world.
 You showed me courage, resilience, and perseverance as you created magic in your pursuits.
-I will miss you immensely.
-Greg, you'll always be living in my memory.
-May your soul rest in peace.
+I will miss you immensely and you'll always be living in my memory.
+May your soul be at peace.

 Account Manager, Team Sports, MET-Rx/Balance Bar

-Words cannot describe the pain I feel after hearing the news of Greg's death.
-I had the honor of working with Greg for the past 10 years on projects for MET-Rx and at fitness events, and it was always a fun and amazing time whenever our paths crossed.
-Greg was an inspiration to people all over the world.
-His passion for health and fitness shined in everything he did.
+Words cannot describe the pain I feel after hearing the news of Greg Plitt's death.
+I had the honor of working with Greg for the past 10 years on projects for MET-Rx and other industry events, and it was always a fun and amazing time whenever our paths crossed.
+He was an inspiration to people all over the world.
+His passion for living a good, healthy life shined in everything he did.
 He lived life to the fullest—whether he was jumping out of a plane, climbing the highest mountains in the world, or spending some downtime with his dogs.

-Greg spoke to millions through his words and motivational videos and changed the lives of everyone he came into contact with.
+Greg Plitt spoke to millions through his words and motivational videos, and changed the lives of everyone he came into contact with.
 There wasn't anything he wouldn't do for his fans.
 I'm sure he's up there crushing some workouts as we speak.
 I hope he saves a set for me when I get there.
-Rest in peace, Greg.
+Rest in peace, my friend.
 Though you may be gone, you will never be forgotten.

 Four-time Mr. Olympia

 Greg Plitt was such an inspiration to so many!
 He exemplified fitness and everything that there is to it.
 His legacy will never die.
-Rest in peace, Greg.
+Peace, Greg.

 fitness model, author, Bodybuilding.com Team Athlete

-After hearing about Greg's passing, my very first thought was how truly sad it is that he never got married and had children, because there truly is no one else like Greg.
+After hearing about Greg Plitt's passing, my very first thought was how truly sad it is that he never got married and had children, because there truly is no one else like him.
 On the outside, he had supermodel aesthetics and looked like how I imagine a superhero would look.
-I was truly fortunate, however, to have known Greg beyond the beautiful exterior and larger-than-life personality.
+I was truly fortunate, however, to have known him beyond the beautiful exterior and larger-than-life personality.

 Most people knew how charismatic he was and how he had the uncanny ability to motivate and inspire all who met him, but what many people may not know is his vulnerable side.
 Greg had a tender heart, especially for animals.
-And as far as people, he had so much love and respect for anyone who would set out to do something and then follow through.
-He got so much satisfaction for seeing people pull their bootstraps up and just get it done.
-And if you were lucky enough to be friends with Greg you would get to experience one of the greatest hosts and entertainers ever.
+And as for people, he had so much love and respect for anyone who would set out to do something and then follow through.
+He got so much satisfaction from seeing people pull their bootstraps up and just get it done.
+And if you were lucky enough to be friends with him, you would get to experience one of the greatest hosts and entertainers ever.

 Greg wanted everything that he did with his friends to be an experience.
 For years he had tried to get me to jump out of an airplane, but I just wouldn't do it.
 He gave me a hard time about it for ages, but fortunately for me, he always respected someone who would stick to their guns.
-While he may never look down from heaven and see me jump out of a perfectly good airplane, I do promise to live the life he always encouraged others to live, never losing sight of my dreams and never shying away from doing the hard things, because as he said, "The hard things are done the least but provide the most."
+While he may never look down from heaven and see me jump out of a perfectly good airplane, I do promise to live the life he always encouraged, never losing sight of my dreams and never shying away from doing the hard things, because, as he said, "The hard things are done the least but provide the most."